kauezatarin/Raspberry-temperature-controller/README.md

-# Raspberry-temperature-controller
+# Raspberry temperature controller
-This script is to help you to controll your raspberry pi temperature.
+This script is to help you to control your raspberry pi temperature.